aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/getting-started/common.md

 The Amplify API category provides an interface for retrieving and persisting your model data.
 The API category comes with default built-in support for AWS AppSync.
 The Amplify CLI allows you to define your API and provision a GraphQL service with CRUD operations and real-time functionality.
-The Amplify AWS API plugin leverages [AWS AppSync](https://aws.amazon.com/appsync/).

 ## Goal

 To setup and configure your application with Amplify API to save items in the backend.

 ## Prerequisites